quoteboxqa/api/source/includes/_attachments.md

 ## Get document view session id

-This endpoint will get session id associated for a document attachment type associated with an account.
+This endpoint will get session id associated for a document type associated with an account.

+This endpoint resembles a scenario when a recipient (client) click on document type of attachment to view.

 > The request should return the following JSON